-In America the native Indians honoured the Spring Equinox in landscape-sized temples such as Mystery Hill in Salem NH.
+In America the First Nations people honoured the Spring Equinox in landscape-sized temples such as Mystery Hill in Salem NH.
 Five standing stones and one recumbent stone are set in a linear alignment that connects to the sunrise on the Spring and Autumn Equinoxes.

 We do not know the name our ancestors gave to this time of equal day and night, yet.
 They built huge temples to mark this time of the year so we expect that they had a god or goddess associated with the temple / equinox.
 Maybe this Irish name relates to the planet Venus, maybe some day we will find out.